jastakhova/consensual/README.md

 ## TODO
 - Ordering of tasks by time, status, etc (Yulia)
+- Use limit to show/hide extra tasks from preset groups
+- sort and filter should propagate to url to participate in the browser history
 - Emails and/or notifications about status changes
 - Show error message on proposal page if task is not found
 - Deal with side menu on the left